jagadish-talluri/RQUAD/README.md

 	Architect, a designer who can play with the settings to an extent to bring the functionality.
 	Historian, a veteran who can tell the tale in vibrant colors without any blur.

-How Jagadish is going to be benefited with this RQUAD framework?
+How Jagadish is going to be benefited with RQUAD framework?

 Ans: